novakov-alexey-zz/rtm-rust-sandbox/README.md

 # Remember The Milk (play ground app)

-Test application to play with Rust language
+Test application to play with Rust language including database and web layers

 # 1. Switch to Rust nightly
 ```sh